 Employers provide year-end forms that give a summary of monies received the previous year and amounts withheld.
 These year-end forms are then used by the employee to file a tax return with the government.
 If too much was withheld, you will receive a refund.
 If not enough was withheld, you will need to pay the government the additional amount.
 If the amount taken out matches the amount due, no money is owed by you or the government.

 A "tax return" is the name of the form used for the conciliation of taxed with the government.
 Your federal tax return is filed with the Internal Revenue Service (IRS), an agency of the U.S. government.
 Your state tax return is filed with the Ohio Department of Taxation, and your city/local tax return is filed with your municipality office.

-When International Student Services documentation cites "tax return" or "return", we are referring to both the tax return itself and accompanying forms (Form 8843).
+When VISA Office documentation cites "tax return" or "return," we are referring to both the tax return itself and accompanying forms (Form 8843).
 Tax residents usually complete Forms 1040 or 1040-EZ.
 Nonresidents for tax purposes must complete either Forms 1040NR-EZ or the longer 1040-NR.